 10. Makeshift Knee Pads

-If you plant to be out working in your flower beds or around yoru garden and are going to be doing plenty of kneeling, you can tie the bags around your knees to keep your pants from getting stained and dirty.
+If you plan to be out working in your flower beds or around your garden and are going to be doing plenty of kneeling, you can tie the bags around your knees to keep your pants from getting stained and dirty.
 While it won’t do much to pad your knees, it can help to extend the life of your pants.

 11. Fill in Gaps

-If you find gaps in the walls where cold air is coming through and you aren’t able to fix them another way right away, you can always stuff the gaps with plastic bags until you can fix the problem.
+If you find gaps in the walls, windows, and doors where cold air is coming through and you aren’t able to fix them another way right away, you can always stuff the gaps with plastic bags until you can fix the problem.

 12. Braid Them

 There are so many different fun things that you can make with plastic bag braids such as baskets or jump ropes.
-Start braising and let your imagination take over!
+Start braiding and let your imagination take over!

-If you are planning on hanging on to your plastic bags, you might want to make one of these cute Easy Bag Holder Sewing Pattern to keep them in.
+If you are planning on hanging on to your plastic bags to store them until you can reuse them, you might want to make one of these cute Easy Bag Holder Sewing Pattern to keep them in.
 It’s such a handy little thing to store lots of bags in!

 What ways do you reuse your plastic bags?